Sivaji Ganesan: Early career: 1951–1953

+Donning versatile roles: 1954–1969

 Andha Naal (1954) was a trendsetter in Tamil cinema because it had no songs and Ganesan played an anti-hero.
 The film won the president's silver medal the following year.
 The same year, he co-starred with his competitor M. G. Ramachandran in Koondukkili, where he played the antagonist.

-Donning versatile roles: 1954–1968

 His role in the film Veerapandiya Kattabomman won him the Best Actor Award at the Afro-Asian Film Festival held in March 1960 at Cairo.
 Incidentally, Ganesan was also the first Indian actor to get an award for Best Actor abroad.
 Often considered to be a landmark film in Tamil cinema, Pasamalar is arguably one of the best films of Sivaji Ganesan and Savitri together.
 Once again directed by A Bhimsingh, the film has a cult following and rightly so.
 When it released in 1961, it became a trendsetter of sorts and was a money spinner at the box-office.
 Post its release, several films based on a similar theme were made, for example, Mullum Malarum.
 It also won the National Award that year and was remade in several languages.

 Uthama Puthiran is the first film to feature Ganesan in dual roles and the first Indian film to have the shots with zoom technique.